vapor/docs/2.0/docs/getting-started/hello-world.md

 ### Routing

-In the scope of the `build` method, look for the following statement.
+In the scope of the `setupRoutes` method, look for the following statement.

 ```swift
 get("plaintext") { req in